 There ain't any conservatives in Hollywood.

-They might be a couple of voters, but the Academy Hollywood is all liberal, and there's not a single African American nominee that counts.
+They might be a couple of voters, but the Academy, Hollywood, is all liberal, and there's not a single African-American nominee that counts.

-This is gonna be fun to witness.
+This is going to be fun to witness.

 Absolutely.